mengranli-ali/mengranli-ali.github.io/_posts/mysql_tutorial/2021-08-21-mysql-basics.md

 **3.Assign an alias to a column to make it more readable.**

-To change a column name of the result set, you can use a column alias:
+To change a column name of the result set, you can use a column **alias**:

 ```vim
 SELECT expression AS column_alias;